7 Ways to Hold Down New Home Construction Costs

-2) Efficient Use Of Building Materials
+2. Use Building Materials More Efficiently

 So sheets of drywall and plywood are both 8’ tall and 4’ wide.
 Which works great on an 8’ x 16’ wall, but not so good when its’ 9 ½’ x 17’.

-For the same reasons, structural lumber for floors comes from the mill in 2’ increments.
+For the same reason, structural lumber for floors comes from the mill in 2’ increments.
 So whose idea was it to make rooms 13’ wide?

 Same with carpet – nice stuff in the family room, cheaper everywhere else.
 Put the money in finishes and fixtures you’ll enjoy every day.

-4) Design For Low Maintenance
+4. Design For Low Maintenance

 This one sounds like a paradox; spend more here to save more later.
 Cheap siding, roofing, and windows will cost you way more in the long run than quality components will now.

 Quality is the tortoise in this race – do it right the first time.

-5) Lower Your Energy Bills – Dramatically
+5. Lower Your Energy Bills

-The real problem you need to solve is how your house DESIGN responds to the climate and the site.
+The real problem you need to solve is how your house design responds to the climate and the site.
 For example, don’t put a big wall of glass facing prevailing winter winds where the heat will get sucked out like a black hole.

 We have millions of really great-looking homes in this country, though most were built over 70 years ago.
 The designers and builders of the first American suburbs were experts at making simple homes elegant and attractive.